Home

 1. The Death of the “Two-Year Rule”

 Previously, if you had been married for less than two years, the Court made you jump through extra hoops to prove you had tried to save the marriage.
+The Family Law Amendment Act 2024 removes the requirement for parties married less than two years to file a certificate stating they have considered reconciliation before applying for divorce, so anyone can now seek a divorce order under the same court attendance requirements, regardless of marriage length.

 • No More Mandatory Counselling: You are no longer required to attend marriage counselling or obtain a “Counselling Certificate” just because you’ve been married for less than two years.